latifatvictor/powershell-modern-workplace-automation/licensing/README.md

 ### Use case
 Supports licence optimisation, cost awareness, and reporting by providing visibility into Microsoft 365 licence utilisation across the tenant.
-### Use case
-Supports bulk licence assignment, onboarding workflows, and more efficient Microsoft 365 administration.